openframeworks/ofBook/chapters/of_philosophy/chapter.md

 *by [Zach Lieberman](http://thesystemis.com)*

-The endavour of openFrameworks is guided by a number of goals: it should be collaborative, usable and simple, consistent and intuitive, cross-platform, powerful, and extensible.
+The endeavour of openFrameworks is guided by a number of goals: it should be collaborative, usable and simple, consistent and intuitive, cross-platform, powerful, and extensible.
 It is also driven by a "do it with others" (DIWO) philosophy.

 ### Collaborative